-- Attend class ... it's the easiest part of your college/university experience - Be on time ... don't leave ... it's rude, it's disrespectful, and it's duly noted - · Stay awake ... look fascinated, even if you are bored out of your mind - .
-Don't talk during lecture ... do volunteer to answer questions and submit pertinent comments - DO NOT WORK ON OTHER ASSIGNMENTS OR READ OTHER MATERIALS DURING LECTURE!!! - A CELLPHONE GOING OFF DURING AN EXAM WILL RESULT IN A FAILING GRADE!!!
+- Attend ... it's the easiest part of your college/university experience - Don't be late ... don't leave ... it's rude, it's disrespectful, and it's duly noted - Stav awake ... look fascinated, even if you are bored out of your mind - Don't talk during lecture ... do volunteer to answer questions and submit pertinent comments - DO NOT WORK ON OTHER ASSIGNMENTS OR READ OTHER MATERIALS DURING LECTURE!!! - A CELLPHONE GOING OFF DURING AN EXAM WILL RESULT IN A FAILING GRADE!!!